 MetadataShow full item record

-In a probabilistic cellular automaton in which all local transitions have positive probability, the problem of keeping a bit of information for more than a constant number of steps is nontrivial, even in an infinite automaton.
+In a probabilistic cellular automaton in which all local transitions have positive probability, the problem of keeping a bit of information indefinitely is nontrivial, even in an infinite automaton.
 Still, there is a solution in 2 dimensions, and this solution can be used to construct a simple 3-dimensional discrete-time universal fault-tolerant cellular automaton.
 This technique does not help much to solve the following problems: remembering a bit of information in 1 dimension; computing in dimensions lower than 3; computing in any dimension with non-synchronized transitions.
 Our more complex technique organizes the cells in blocks that perform a reliable simulation of a second (generalized) cellular automaton.
-The cells of the latter automaton are also organized in blocks, simulating even more reliably a third automaton, etc. Since all this (a possibly infinite hierarchy) is organized in "software", it must be under repair all the time from damage caused by errors.
-A large part of the problem is essentially self-stabilization recovering from a mess of arbitrary-size and content caused by the faults.
-The present paper constructs an asynchronous one-dimensional fault-tolerant cellular automaton, with the further feature of "self-organization".
-The latter means that unless a large amount of input information must be given, the initial configuration can be chosen to be periodical with a small period.
+The cells of the latter automaton are also organized in blocks, simulating even more reliably a third automaton, etc. Since all this (a possibly infinite hierarchy) is organized in “software,” it must be under repair all the time from damage caused by errors.
+A large part of the problem is essentially self-stabilization recovering from a mess of arbitrary size and content.
+The present paper constructs an asynchronous one-dimensional fault-tolerant cellular automaton, with the further feature of “self-organization.”
+The latter means that unless a large amount of input information must be given, the initial configuration can be chosen homogeneous.